Part Two: The Traditions

 Tassajara Zen Mountain Center

 Edward Espe Brown arrived at Tassajara in 1966 as a twenty-three-year-old student.
 He became head cook and wrote The Tassajara Bread Book (1970), introducing Western audiences to bread-making as spiritual practice.
-His later work, The Tassajara Recipe Book (1985) and Tomato Blessings and Radish Teachings (2007), documented decades of kitchen practice as meditation.1 Brown's teaching centres on what he calls "cooking as a spiritual practice", bringing the same attention to chopping vegetables that one brings to sitting zazen.2
+His later work, The Tassajara Recipe Book (1985) and Tomato Blessings and Radish Teachings (2007), documented decades of kitchen practice as meditation.1 Brown's teaching centres on what he calls "cooking as a spiritual practice", bringing the same attention to chopping vegetables that you bring to sitting zazen.2

 Plum Village and Engaged Mindfulness